gayathreegopi/crypto-price-prediction/README.md

-# Crypto Price Prediction Using Sentiment and Financial Data (in progress)
+# Predicting Bitcoin Returns Using Market and Sentiment Data
 This project is being done as a collaborative final project for the Advanced Machine Learning class at UT Austin.

 ## Project Overview